PPjamies/BC-Eats-2.0/README.md

 phones will recieve a push notification when app is killed.
 -Fake phone numbers are still being saved into database even though they are not authenticated by firebase.

+Google-Service.json file is deleted from app level, ask admin for the file.